The second Reichard patent

 The adjusting-screws for the clamps being mounted in the back or body of the holder leave the top of the holder smooth or unstudded.
 Should the screws or studs project from the top of the clamps or holder, such screws would be apt to scratch or contact with the person while shaving, thus producing discomfort.
 By having the tops of the clamps smooth such discomfort is avoided.

-The clamps could be mounted independently of one another, or said clamps could be connected or formed or made to act in unison or as one clamp by a connecting bar or strip, as shown in Fig. 3, where the clamps 2 are formed or provided with a connection 9.
+The clamps could be mounted independently of one another, or said clamps could be connected or formed or made to act in unison or as one clamp by a connecting bar or strip, as shown in

 What I claim as new, and desire to secure by Letters Patent, is—